ONSgeo/Area_Classification/README.md

    - Download table as a csv
    - The file should be renamed 'migrant_indicator.csv'

-Manually download and save Scotland tables from the [Scotland Census table builder search](https://www.scotlandscensus.gov.uk/search-the-census#/search-by).
+* Scotland tables from the [Scotland Census table builder search](https://www.scotlandscensus.gov.uk/search-the-census#/search-by).
 For each table:
    - Select data from 2022
    - Select data by location - Local authority (CA2019) - 'Select all'
    - Use the Search function to find the table IDs listed below